AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

 ### 30.1.
 On Top of Tower

 - USE binoculars
-- SEARCH the Butte you saw in the `Notebook` (it's right of the broken house)
+- SEARCH the Butte you saw on the map from the `Notebook` (it's right of the broken house)

 ## 31. Dig Site